ibm-cloud-docs/BlockStorage/best-practices.md

 ## Best Practice 2: Set up multiple paths for redundancy
 {: #bestpractice2}

 {{site.data.keyword.blockstorageshort}} is built upon best-in-class, proven, enterprise-grade hardware and software to ensure high availability and uptime.
 The data is stored redundantly across multiple physical disks on HA paired nodes.
 Each storage node has multiple paths to its own Solid-State Drives and its partner node's SSDs as well.
 This configuration protects against path failure and controller failure because the node can still access its partner's disks for continued productivity.
+In fact, the system can lose multiple disks in the cluster simultaneously without degrading customer performance or adverse risk of data loss.
 Redundant network ports and paths protect against network failures across the cloud connections.

 * **Do not run iSCSI traffic over 802.3ad LACP port channel.** Link Aggregation Control Protocol (LACP) is not a recommended configuration with iSCSI.